Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

-In this new section, we describe the structure of simple and indecomposable modules over the interchiral algebra~$\interchalg$.
-We begin with describing the bimodule structure over $U\interinfin$ and its centralizer.
-We then consider the Virasoro content of simple modules in Sec.~\ref{sec:interinfin-sm} and give in Sec.~\ref{sec:interch-simple} an explicit description of the vacuum module over the interchiral algebra $\interchalg$, and the twisted vacuum module in Sec.~\ref{sec:vac-mod-tw}.
-The generating functions of the full theories are given in Sec.~\ref{sec:gen-func}.
+In this new section, we describe the structure of simple and indecomposable modules over the interchiral algebra~$\interchalg$ that is defined as the representation of the completion $\interinfinco$.
+Recall that we already described all simple modules $\interM{j}$ over $U\interinfin$ that appear in the whole space $\Hilb$ of the scaling states in Sec.~\ref{sec:bimod-scal-lim} and~\ref{sec:interinfin-sm}, together with the bimodule structure of $\Hilb$ over $U\interinfin$ and the centralizer $\LQGodd$.
+Here, we give in Sec.~\ref{sec:interch-simple} an explicit construction of the module $\interM{1}$ and then description of the vacuum module over the interchiral algebra $\interchalg$, and the twisted vacuum module in Sec.~\ref{sec:vac-mod-tw}.
 Finally, indecomposable modules over the interchiral algebra are analyzed in Sec.~\ref{sec:indecompmod}.